mohnkhan/Conversational-Search/README.md

 # Conversational Search

-A powerful, feature-rich conversational search tool powered by the Google Gemini API.
+A powerful, feature-rich conversational search tool powered by the Google Gemini and OpenAI APIs.
 It leverages Google Search grounding for up-to-date, accurate information and integrates advanced generative AI capabilities for creating images, videos, and understanding user-uploaded images, providing a truly interactive and multi-modal experience.

 ## Table of Contents